tuhinjamal/quill-editor-npm-package/README.md

-Here's a **README.md** template for your `@tuhinjamal/vue3-quill-editor` package.
-You can customize it further based on your preferences or specific features.
-This template covers basic installation, usage, features, and configuration.

----

 # Vue 3 Quill Editor

 A powerful and customizable Quill editor component for Vue 3.
 It provides table management features (like inserting and deleting rows/columns), context menus, and other enhancements to the Quill text editor.